Weymouth Harbour Tramway

 The Weymouth Harbour Tramway (also known as the Quay Branch or Harbour Line) was a heavy rail line running entirely on the streets of Weymouth, Dorset, England from a junction to the north of Weymouth station to Weymouth Quay station at Weymouth Harbour.
 Built in 1865, it was last used for timetabled British Rail services in 1987 with the last special train running in May 1999.
-The line was dismantled in 2020-21.
-Street running tracks still remain but very little.
-The link to the mainline still exists, but only down to the street.
+The line was dismantled in 2020–21.
+Only small sections of the street running tracks remain along with around 500m of the tracks linking to the mainline.

 History

 Opened in 1865 by the Great Western Railway, the harbour tramway ran from a junction north of the main station, through the streets adjacent to the Backwater and the harbour, to the quay.
 Passenger trains began in 1889, transporting travellers to Channel Island ferries.

 As freight traffic grew, several sidings and loops were added to the main line to serve harbourside businesses.
 The Town Bridge was rebuilt in 1930, and the tramway initially routed through the northern arch.
 Between 1938 and 1939 the tight curve between the Backwater and harbour was supplanted by a new curve on a newly-infilled section of the quayside and the tramway was relocated to the outer arch of the bridge, where it remained until its removal.

 The track layout at the Quay station was gradually increased from a single track, to a double-track layout up to 1961, and finally a three-track arrangement which persisted till the end of regular traffic, albeit in a truncated layout from 1973.
 Regular goods traffic ceased in 1972, although fuel oil was transported to a facility at the pier until 1983.
 Regular passenger services ceased in 1987 when the South West Main Line into Weymouth was provided with third rail electrification, which was incompatible with street running and then diesel locos would have to be stationed there to switch over.

 There were some experiments in September 1996 with a flywheel-powered vehicle (see Parry People Movers), but this did not result in permanent traffic on the tramway.
 The last use of the branch was on 2 May 1999 for a special Pathfinder Tours charter.
 This was the first train to use the line since 1995.